-Legalized in 1987, divorce is uncommon in Argentina, which

-does not publish national divorce rates.
+Legalized in 1987, divorce is uncommon in Argentina, which does not publish national divorce rates.
 A year after legalization, the divorce rate in Buenos Aires was 6.1 per 1,000 inhabitants but has since decreased.
-As of 2023, the divorce rate in Buenos Aires was about 2, lower than the US (2.4), but much higher than neighboring Chile (0.7).
+As of 2009, the divorce rate in Buenos Aires was about 2, lower than the US (2.7), but much higher than neighboring Chile (0.7) as of 2018.
 In the event of divorce, the mother usually retains custody of children under 5 years old.